Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

     ??? warning "Solgaleo, Lunala, and Necrozma - Spoilers!"
-        In the Crown Tundra DLC, one of the passages in the Dynamax Adventure leads to an Event where you battle Necrozma.
+        In the Crown Tundra DLC, one of the passages in the Dynamax Adventure leads to an event where you battle Necrozma.
         Return to the same portal to battle Solgaleo and Lunala.

     ??? warning "Marshadow - Spoilers!"
-        Battle the ultrawormholes in the Crown Tundra.
+        Look for a subtly different tree on the right side of Wild Area 8 (Spooky).
+        Interact with it to battle Marshadow.

     ??? warning "Type: Null - Spoilers!"
         Interact with the chalkboard to open the secret base.
 Battle your way through to receive a Type: Null.